semsamot/ActionBarRTLizer/README.md

 ```

 3.
-In overrided `onCreate` method of your activity, after calling `setContentView` method, add these two lines:
+In `onCreate` method of your activity, after calling `setContentView` method, add these two lines:

 ```java
 rtlizer = new ActionBarRtlizer(this);